Aquanty/rtd-hgs/docs/source/index.rst

 Solute Mass Balance
 ^^^^^^^^^^^^^^^^^^^

-Output ! solute mass balance By default, solute mass balance information for each species is computed at each time step and written to the *prefix*\ ``o.lst`` file.
-Figure :ref:`fig:mass_balance_pm_cd` illustrates some sample output as it appears in that file.
+| Output ! solute mass balance By default, solute mass balance
+  information for each species is computed at each time step and written to the *prefix*\ ``o.lst`` file.
+Figure :ref:
+| illustrates some sample output as it appears in that file.

 ::